 And so it began…

-We decided for now that we would hold off on redoing the kitchen completely considering we had all our hardwood floors refinished and stained before we actually moved in.
-Instead we planned to just paint and put in a floor strip as the divider between the two rooms.
-I picked a light shade of blue-gray for the kitchen (Behr Marquee Sky Light View) because it would not only brighten up the space with the existing cabinet color, but would also pair well if and when we were able to redo our kitchen.
-We removed the chair railing everywhere except for the one wall in the dining room.
-I planned to make this an accent wall and picked a darker blue for the bottom half under the chair railing, Behr Marquee Hampton Surf.
-I still have no idea what the bottom half of that wall was supposed to be, but can only assume they wanted it to look like stone, it was even textured to feel like stone!
-My poor husband sanded this for a period of three weeks over the weekend while I was working (yay for public accounting).
+We removed the chair railing everywhere except for one wall in the dining room, which was going to be an accent wall.
+I picked a darker blue for the bottom half of the wall, Behr Marquee Hampton Surf.
+I still have no idea what the bottom half of that wall was supposed to be.
+We can only assume they wanted it to look like stone, it was even textured to feel like stone!
+My poor husband sanded this for three weeks over the weekend.
+He did all of this while I was working (yay for public accounting).
 It ended up being so worth it, even with the never-ending dust that took almost as long to clean.

-If you’ve ever dealt with dry wall dust or sanding of any kind, you know that it takes time to truly get it all clean because the dust continues to settle over time.
-You can wipe the walls with a damp cloth while in the process of sanding to prohibit as much as possible from settling on the floor.
-For any that does get on the floor, I found a damp cloth works much better than vacuuming especially with hardwood floors as it can get down into the groves.
+If you’ve ever dealt with dry wall dust, you know that it takes time to truly get it all clean because the dust continuously settles over time.
+To prevent some of this, you can wipe the walls with a damp cloth while in the process of sanding.
+To clean what gets on the floor, a damp cloth works much better than vacuuming.
 Just be careful not to get the cloth too wet so that you don’t ruin your existing finish.
-After that if you have hardwood floors, Bona will be your best friend!
+If you have hardwood floors, Bona will be your best friend!

 Finished Product (for now at least):

-We painted the trim paint and chair railing the same Cameo White by Behr Marquee that we used in our downstairs half bathroom.
+We painted the trim paint and chair railing the same Cameo White by Behr Marquee that we used in our downstairs half-bath reno.

-Let me know what you think in the comments and be sure to subscribe to stay connected for Part 2 of Our Kitchen Reno!
+Let me know what you think in the comments and be sure to subscribe to stay connected for Part 2!